 Services: Some youth struggle to make a connection with others.
 Service providers in many fields find it difficult to build a positive rapport with youth.
 As a result, youth discontinue service, and in many cases face negative consequences within the legal system for failure to follow through.

-3 Simple Steps that can be considered to better connect youth
+Three simple steps that can be considered to better connect youth:

 Youth involved in the Juvenile Justice system can benefit from our expertise in ensuring their success while navigating a complex and demanding system.
 If we all agree to take small steps towards providing positive interactions with a non judgmental approach, it allows a better pathway to success.